SteveUnderScoreN/SMSpamConfig/README.md

  </SpamIp4rLookup>
 </SpamOptions>
 ```
 Save the file and import it into SM.
 Verify the configuration in the web interface.

 ## RBL/URIBL/Reverse DNS/Null Sender/SPF/Domain Keys/DKIM settings for SM17
 Export the current Antispam settings and take a copy of your exported spamConfig.json as a backup.
-Download 'SM17 spamConfig updates.ps1' from this repository and modify the first line to reflect the location of the spamConfig.json file.
+Download ['SM17 spamConfig updates.ps1'](https://github.com/SteveUnderScoreN/SMSpamConfig/archive/master.zip) from this repository and modify the first line to reflect the location of the spamConfig.json file.
+Run the script.
+E.g. Run PowerShell_ISE.exe, open the script pane if needed (CTRL+R), select 'SM17 spamConfig updates.ps1' in this repository and click 'Raw', select all (CTRL+A), copy (CTRL+C) and paste the script into the PowerShell_ISE script pane (CTRL+V), modift line 1 to reflect the location of the spamConfig.json file to be modified and hit F5 to run the script.
-Run the script and import the spamConfig.json file into SM.
+Import the modified spamConfig.json file into SM.
 Verify the configuration in the web interface.

 ## Troubleshooting
 Any incoming mail that has been rejected by the 'SMTP Blocking/Incoming Weight Threshold' feature can be found